October 1, 2010, 6 p.m.–November 7, 2010, 8 p.m.

-The Minneapolis College of Art and Design is pleased to feature new work by the recipients of the 2009–10 MCAD/Jerome Foundation Fellowships for Emerging Artists.
-The exhibition opens October 1 and runs through November 7, 2010, at the MCAD Gallery.
-A reception for the artists will be held on October 1,6–8 p.m., and an artist panel discussion will be moderated by Andy Sturdevant on October 6 at 6 p.m.
-The 2009 MCAD/Jerome fellows are Steven Accola, Caroline Kent, the collaborative team of Tynan Kerr and Andrew Mazorol, and Tony Sunder.
+MCAD and the Jerome Foundation are pleased to present an exhibition of new work by recipients of the 2009/10 Jerome Foundation Fellowships for Emerging Artists.
+2009 MCAD/Jerome fellows are Steven Accola, Caroline Kent, the collaborative team of Tynan Kerr and Andrew Mazorol, and Tony Sunder.

 Steven Accola is primarily a painter but also works with collage and drawing.
 Irrespective of the medium, Accola works spontaneously, creating fantastic figures and dreamlike landscapes culled from his imagination that in style and content also pay homage to a wealth of historical art sources.
 Largely a self-taught artist, Accola has exhibited work in shows sponsored by Interact Center for the Visual & Performing Arts and VSA Minnesota.

 Caroline Kent, a graduate of the University of Minnesota’s MFA program, draws upon her experiences living abroad to shape the direction of her recent work.
 Her newest body of sculptural painting developed after she lived in Iceland for a month in 2009, as an artist-in-residence.
 Using the striking Icelandic landscape as a point of departure, Kent constructs large, stark mountainous forms that are surprisingly devoid of paint and instead rely upon colored light for shadow and hue.